Unleash the Archers: 2007–2015: Formation and indie years

-Unleash the Archers was formed in late 2007 by vocalist Brittney Hayes (a.k.a.
-Brittney Slayes) and drummer Scott Buchanan with former member Brayden Dyczkowski on guitar, with whom Scott had previously played in an independent death metal project.
+Unleash the Archers was formed in late 2007 by vocalist Brittney Slayes and drummer Scott Buchanan with former member Brayden Dyczkowski on guitar, with whom Scott had previously played in an independent death metal project.
 Former member Mike Selman was brought on after he departed from Canadian death metal band Meatlocker Seven.
 The position of bass player was unfilled for the first few months of Unleash the Archers' career until Zahk Hedstrom joined in October 2007 to complete the lineup.
 In late 2008, the band recorded a self-titled four-song demo, which featured two songs they would end up re-recording for their first studio album.

 Their debut studio album, Behold the Devastation, was recorded with Jason Hywell Martin at Omega Mediacore Studios in Richmond, British Columbia, and released independently in August 2009.
 This album was the only one to feature the band's original lineup.

 The band's second album, Demons of the AstroWaste, was recorded with Nick Engwer and Stu McKillop at the Hive Soundlab in Burnaby, British Columbia, and released independently in May 2011.
 This album included the first appearance of guitarist Grant Truesdell, who provided solos for their songs "Battle in the Shadow (of the Mountain)" and "The Outlander".
 He would step in as the new guitar player later that same year after the departure of Mike Selman before the recording.
 The album was a concept album based on the exploits of a mercenary in space and was set far into the future.

 In 2012, the band released Defy the Skies.
 This album was a three-song EP released solely on 7-inch vinyl.
 A bonus fourth track titled "Arise" was given to those who pre-ordered; it was later released on the band's Bandcamp page in digital format only.
 This record also marked the departure of original bassist Zahk Hedstrom.